Showing 112 notes (Page 1 of 6)

 In the last two years, code review has gotten much more important.
 Code is now easy to generate using LLMs, but it’s still just as hard to review.
 Many software…

-hacker news code review
+code review hacker news

 Better tools help, but they're not why your best developers stay or leave.
 Here's what actually moves the needle on productivity and satisfaction.

-hacker news developer experience
+developer experience hacker news

 From tinkerers to metric seekers: How the shift in developer culture is impacting innovation and creativity.